MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-insights-for-extensions.md

 When you have enabled telemetry for your app/extension, the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] platform will emit telemetry events that happen in the context of the AL code of the app/extension.
 For example, you get telemetry events when users interact with pages from your app/extension, when REST APIs from your app/extension are called, or when reports from your app/extension are rendered.
 You get telemetry events when users get error dialogs raised in pages from your app/extension, and when your AL code consumes excessive resources on the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] server or database.

-But you might also want to log your own events to telemetry.
+You might also want to log your own events to telemetry.
 The easiest way to do this is to use the feature usage module in the System Application.
-For more information, see [Using Feature telemetry](administration/telemetry-feature-telemetry.md).
+For more information, see [Using Feature telemetry](../administration/telemetry-feature-telemetry.md).
 If you want full control of the structure of the events you send to telemetry, then you can also use the raw Session.LogMessage.
 For more information, see [Creating custom telemetry events](devenv-instrument-application-for-telemetry-app-insights.md).

 ## See Also